Robotics-Research-Group-KUL/rtt_soem_maxpos/README.md

 # MAXPOS driver

+## NOTE
+ - the master branch is still using an old firmware. please check if the PDO mapping is correct before use
+ - The ros_service branch is using the firmaware 1.2.1. the Cyclic velocity control is working correctly.

 ## Intro

 This driver for orocos soem master compoennt allows to use connect via Ethercat with the maxon max-pos controller.